addlistener/guard-with-debug/packages/babel-plugin-guard-with-debug/README.md

 - Browser native click go to source support for [debug.js](https://github.com/debug-js/debug), which is not possible when you substitute `console.log = debug("a:b:c")`
 - To remove console.xxx in production.

+This plugin actually encourages me to write more modular code that I can turn on / off together with the same rule.
+Please submit an issue if you have one.

 ## Usage

 ```javascript